haducloc/access-form/mod-form.md

 ' Returns True if a form exists in the project.
 '============================================================
 Public Function FormExists(FormName As String) As Boolean
-    ' Access throws an error here if the form does not exist.
     On Error Resume Next
     Dim ao As AccessObject: Set ao = CurrentProject.AllForms(FormName) FormExists = (Err.Number = 0)